High-dimensional Mixed Graphical Models

-This section includes simulation studies on evaluating model selection performance under different settings and comparing alternative choices of penalties.
-The results are summarized in ROC curves, where we plot the true positive count (TP) against false positive count (FP) and the true positive rate (TPR) against the false positive rate (FPR), for both parameters and edges over a fine grid of tuning parameters.
-Let $\V\theta$ and $\hat{\V\theta}$ denote the true parameter vector and the fitted parameter vector respectively (without the intercept terms in the regressions), the parameter based quantities are defined as follows,
+In this section, we first demonstrate the effectiveness of the weighted lasso approximation to the overlapping group lasso.
+Then we show simulation results regarding model selection performance under different settings and comparison with other graph selection methods \citep{Lee12,Fellinghauer11}.
+The results for graph selection are summarized in ROC curves, where we plot the true positive rate (TPR) against the false positive rate (FPR), for both parameters and edges across a fine grid of tuning parameters.
+All ROC curves are obtained based on 100 replications with local smoothing.
+Let $\V\theta$ and $\hat{\V\theta}$ denote the true parameter vector and the fitted parameter vector respectively (without the intercept terms in the regressions).
+The parameter based quantities of interest are defined as

-The quantities based on the true edge set $\V E$ and the estimated edge set $\hat{\V E}$ are defined in a similar fashion, with parameter sets replaced by edge sets.
+The quantities based on the true edge set $\V E$ and the estimated edge set $\hat{\V E}$ can be defined in a similar fashion.